Great Tibet Tour Logo GREAT TIBET TOUR ®

 Sera Monastery -- the most beautiful Tibetan monastery and you can see "Monks Debate" in the afternoon.

-Makye Ame restaurant -- located in Barkhor Street and has a great reputation in Lhasa.
+Makye Ame restaurant -- located on Barkhor Street and has a great reputation in Lhasa.
 It’s also a date place with taste and style.
-You can see Potala Palace in the distance when you sit on the terrace of the third floor there.
+You can see the Potala Palace in the distance when you sit on the terrace of the third floor.

-Snowland Restaurant----it serves traditional Tibetan meals, Nepal and Indian food, with typical Tibetan- style decoration.
+Snowland Restaurant----it serves traditional Tibetan meals, Nepali and Indian food, with typical Tibetan-style decoration.
 Many foreign tourists would choose to have a meal here because of its various kinds of food.
-You can easily find it in Barkhor street.
+You can easily find it on Barkhor Street.

 Lhasa is worth of visit for a couple of days.
 If you have a tight schedule, you can tour around Lhasa city in 2 or 3 days.